compasspathways/Sentiment2D/README.md

 </div>

 ## Contents
-The code and data to replicate the analysis described in our paper is in the "integration_nlp_paper".
+The code and data to replicate the analysis described in our paper is in "integration_nlp_paper".
 The sentiment model code is in "sentiment2d" and an example that demonstrates the use of this model is in a notebook in "examples".
 Below is a plot of the 2D sentiment scores for the utterances in the Carl Rogers session with Gloria (see [the notebook](./examples/compute_sentiment.ipynb) for details).
 ![sentiment plot](./examples/sentiment.png)

 ## Notes